8dspaces/500px_downloader/README.md

 500px_downloader
 ================

-GUI exercise with Tkinter, and create a GUI to used download picture from 500px only support individual download
+GUI exercise with Tkinter, and create a simple GUI to download single picture from 500px only support individual download

 ### Settings